HarryPaniccc/DnD/Sunblight Stronghold.md

 ### Underdark/Bugbears
 Quite separated from the rest of the region.
 Like a tunnel lead here to the lift.
 1. **Slaver Camp (Underdark)**
-2. **Lift Room** - Quite large chamber, it's a significant structure
+2. **Lift Room** - Quite large chamber, it's a significant structure.
+Leading to the fortress zone
 3. **Tribute Room** - Where Forstcleaver Eats
 4. **Slave Pens**
 5. **Rec Room**